millerk22/emc2-labs/EMC2-Labs-Fall/labPageRank.rst

 ..
 Definitely directly copied this below from the lab haha

-Notice the 2 in the 4th row, 3rd column, since there are two edges traveling from vertex 3 to vertex 2.
+Notice the 2 in the 4th row, 3rd column, since there are two edges traveling from node 3 to node 2.
-Also, notice that there are no nonzero entries in the last row, which corresponds to the fact that vertex 4 does not have any edges which start from it.
+Also, notice that there are no nonzero entries in the last row, which corresponds to the fact that node 4 does not have any edges which start from it.

 Task 1
 ------
-Define a function ``adj_matrix(edge_array)``\.
+Define a function ``adj_matrix(edge_matrix)``\.
 This function will take a :math:`m \times 2`  ``np.array`` and return the respective adjacency matrix.
-Because each node will be a natural number or 0 use ``np.max()`` and add 1 to find the amount of nodes.
+Note that because each node will be a natural number or 0 use ``np.max()`` and add 1 to find the amount of nodes.
+..
 Then use ``np.zeros((n, n))`` to generate a matrix of 0s of the correct size.
-Finally, iterate through each row of ``edge_array`` to correctly fill in the matrix.
+..
+Finally, iterate through each row of ``edge_matrix`` to correctly fill in the matrix.
-It is important to remember that in ``edge_array``\, the rows corresponds to the node that is pointing, and the columns to the node being pointed to.
+..
+It is important to remember that in ``edge_matrix``\, the rows corresponds to the node that is pointing, and the columns to the node being pointed to.
 If you are confused on how to set up the adjacency matrix, refer to the notes above.